breenobare/AssighnmentJava/README.md

 ---

-## Advantages of Object-Oriented Development
+## Q4. iv.
+DESCRIBE three advantages of using object oriented to develop an information system.

 Object-oriented development (OOD) is a software development paradigm based on the concept of "objects," which encapsulate data and behavior.
 This approach offers numerous advantages in the development process.
 1. **Modularity:**
    - Objects encapsulate data and behavior, providing a natural way to structure and organize code.
 This modular approach makes it easier to understand, develop, and maintain software.